pranshu28/pranshu28.github.io/_posts/2015-02-15-robotryst.md

 categories: others
 ---

-Attended two-day workshop on Arduino by Robosapiens Technologies Pvt.
+Attended a two-day workshop on Arduino by Robosapiens Technologies Pvt.
 Ltd.